mlverse/mall/r/cran-comments.md

 This is a new package submission.
 Run multiple 'Large Language Model' predictions against a table.
 The predictions run row-wise over a specified column.
-It works using a pre-determined one-shot prompt, along with the current row's content.
+It works using a one-shot prompt, along with the current row's content.
 The prompt that is used will depend of the type of analysis needed.